how to diet without going broke

 Create your menu

-Now that you know my basic views on the subject, let's try to understand how to approach the diet in order to optimize investment (because you are investing something, in yourself and your goals).
+Now that you know my basic views on the subject, let's try to understand how to approach the diet in order to optimize the investment (because you are investing something, in yourself and your goals).

 Steps to create your menu